-Located off of the original Route 66, the retro El Rey Inn met my nostalgia yearnings and then some.
+Located off of the original Route 66, the retro El Rey Court (formerly El Rey Inn) met my nostalgic yearnings and then some.
 Independently owned by the same local ownership since 1973, this little inn opened in 1936 as the El Rey Court with 12 rooms.
 Today, it has expanded and now encompasses almost 5 acres, with currently 86 rooms, located in several buildings connected by pretty paths and landscaped grounds.
 In the North Courtyard there is a sauna and an outdoor whirlpool near a handcrafted fireplace.
 Another unit has been transformed into a fitness room for guests– and vending machines and ice machine are in yet another.

 Built in the traditional northern New Mexico adobe style, the place in its summer season brochures shows a fiesta of color– with trees, shrubs, sculptures, beautiful potted flowers, tiled wall murals and meandering walkways where birds sing.
 While I was there, it was too cold for blooms (I did hear a bird sing!), but still I found the property charming, and especially magical at night–when twinkling lights and lanterns were lit and one could imagine the year as maybe 1955?